OSLL/mdbci/README.md

 In this example MDBCI will generate new vagrant/chef config from mynewstand.json template.
 It will be placed in NAME subdirectory.
 If name is not specified than stand will be configured in default subdirectory.
 Parameter --override is required to overwrite existing configuration.

+*NB* Many stands could be configured by MDBCI in subdirectories.
+Each stand is autonomous.

 #### Using vagrant to manage stand

 Since stand is generated it can be managed with vagrant command.